ibm-messaging/mft-sample-web-ui/README.md

 # mft-sample-web-ui
 This repository contains a sample web page which uses JavaScript to interact with the IBM MQ Managed File Transfer administrative REST API added in MQ 9.0.5.
-Support has been added to drive all the major capabilities of the REST API available at the MQ 9.0.5 level.
+Support has been added to allow querying of agent and transfer states using REST API at MQ 9.0.5 level.

 ## Instructions: